-March 2 2018 two iconic musicians and old friends Dave Holland and Evan Parker joined forces in a fundraiser to show, as well as give their support to the Vortex Jazz Club – a fine institution that has help many a musician at the start of their career.
-The club has existed without any core funding after its establishment by founder David Mossman over twenty-five years ago.
+March 2 2018: the two iconic musicians and old friends Dave Holland and Evan Parker joined forces in a fundraiser to show, as well as give their support to the Vortex Jazz Club – a fine institution that has help many a musician at the start of their career.
+The club has existed without any core funding after its establishment by founder David Mossman over thirty years ago.
 The club needs financial help to keep its operations going.
 We hope you will show your support by taking out a membership, coming to gigs or donating.
 You can make a donation by clicking the “donate” tab.
-We also have some new fundraising T-shirts with a fab design that was commissioned by Tim Berne (Snake Oil) with graphics by Steve Byramn.
-You order one here
+We also have some new fundraising T-shirts with a fab design that was commissioned by Tim Berne (Snake Oil) with graphics by Steve Byram.
+You get one on our crowdfunder.

 Our new Mossman Fund, set up in memory of club founder David Mossman, as part of the Vortex Foundation, can now receive charitable donations.
 We are aiming to raise £100,000 to help improve our technical side, our furniture and decor and of course allow more music.
 More information here